silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/protecting_your_account/configure-mfa-in-instagram-manually.md

 ---
-description: This article describes how to configure MFA in Instagram manually using a Cerby-managed phone number and email address.
+description: "This article describes how to configure MFA in Instagram manually using a Cerby-managed phone number and email address."
 intercom_id: 5946657
 ---